 The huge structure was less like a municipal palace and more like a vast estate.
 The Golden House is said to have had more than 300 rooms, which were reportedly decorated with precious ivory, ornate mosaics and frescoes, and large fountains.

-Among the most architecturally spectacular aspects of the building were two dining halls that formed an octagonal hall, which was the center of the vast complex.
+Among the most architecturally spectacular aspects of the building were two dining halls that formed an octagonal hall, the vast complex center.

-According to ancient writings, the domed ceiling had movable elements to throw flowers and perfume down on the guests.
+According to ancient writings, the domed ceiling had movable elements to throw blossoms, flower petals, and fragrances down on the guests.
 However, this hasn’t been proven archaeologically.

 Location of the Golden House